buccaneerai/note-window-consumer/performance/2023-04-26/Backpain/g.md

 #### INTRO
-The patient came in with a history of back problems and reported experiencing pain in the left leg when sitting down for long periods of time, particularly on hard surfaces.
+The patient came in with a history of back problems and has been experiencing pain down their left leg when sitting on hard surfaces for long periods of time.

 #### CC
-Left leg pain
+Back problems and left leg pain

 #### HPI
-The patient has had back problems since their teenage years, but the left leg pain began about two years ago.
-The pain is aggravated when sitting on hard surfaces and somewhat relieved by exercise, stretching, and yoga.
-The patient has seen a chiropractor and had an x-ray done, which revealed a fused vertebra on the left side.
-The pain has progressively gotten worse and now interferes with the patient's daily activities.
+The patient has had back problems since their teenage years, but the pain down their left leg started about two years ago.
+The pain is aggravated when sitting on hard surfaces for long periods of time and seems to be relieved by exercise, stretching, and yoga.
+The patient has a history of chiropractic treatment and has had an x-ray showing a fused vertebra on the left side.
+The pain has been getting worse and now interferes with their daily activities and enjoyment of life.
+The patient has tried physical therapy, chiropractic adjustments, and using a lacrosse ball for relief, but the pain persists.

 #### ROS
 - gastrointestinal: [true] abdominal pain

 #### Past Medical History
-- Slide accident at age 9 with bruising around vertebrae
+- History of back problems since teenage years

 #### Family History
 - Mother has Crohn's disease, fibromyalgia, and interstitial cystitis
-- Father is healthy
+- Mother had back surgery
-- Brother had gallbladder removed
+- Father and siblings have no significant medical history

 #### Social History
-The patient is a software engineer and spends most of their day sitting down for work.
-They exercise and go to the gym, initially focusing on cardio and calisthenics, and now focusing on weight training.
-The patient drinks alcohol once or twice a week, usually beer.
-They deny any tobacco or drug use.
+The patient is a software engineer who spends most of their day sitting down.
+They exercise regularly, focusing on weight training and cardio.
+The patient drinks alcohol occasionally, about once a week, and denies any tobacco or drug use.

 #### Allergies
 - Patient denies allergies